-LLNL’s Diode-Based Additive Manufacturing Technology 3D Prints Metal Parts Faster Than Ever
+LLNL’s Diode-Based AM Technology 3D Prints Metal Parts Faster

 Lawrence Livermore National Laboratory delivers amazing research, often related to 3D printing, on a regular basis, so it’s never surprising when they announce something big.
 This week, however, LLNL researchers have made an announcement that could change the 3D printing industry – they’ve developed a new metal 3D printing technology that can print objects faster than ever before.